Unleash the brain's infinite potential

 Our mission

-Galmeon addresses a real public health issue: accelerating the return to active life (professional or sporting).
+Galmeon addresses a real public health issue: the return to active life (work and sports).

 Our Products

-We develop software and hardware solutions that integrate AI to serve healthcare practitioners.
+We develop software and hardware solutions for healthcare practitioners that integrate AI.

-Our goal: to systematise the diagnosis of neuromotor alterations, offer personalised treatment solutions, and ensure patients’ progress is sustained.
+Our goal is to systematize the diagnosis of neuromotor alterations, provide personalised treatments, and ensure patient progress.

-These alterations, also known as Arthrogenic Muscle Inhibitions (AMI), are adaptive mechanisms implemented by the brain following trauma or surgery.
+These alterations, also known as Arthrogenic Muscle Inhibitions (AMI), are mechanisms developed by the brain following trauma or surgery.

-Initially natural, they persist in nearly half of all cases, leading to chronic motor disorders and rehabilitation setbacks.
+Initially adaptative, they persist in nearly half of all cases, leading to chronic motor disorders and rehabilitation setbacks.

 Early identification and treatment are therefore essential.